DaveyJH/ci-portfolio-two/README.md

 ![JSHint Screenshot](./readme-content/images/testing/jshint.png)

 The warnings refer to functions that reference outer scoped variables and functions.
-This could be resoved by re-declaring the variables and functions within the function, but seems an unecessary step as variables are descriptively named and docstrings are present for functions.
+This could be resolved by re-declaring the variables and functions within the function, but seems an unnecessary step as variables are descriptively named and docstrings are present for functions.

 ![JSHint Warnings](./readme-content/images/bugs/referencing-outer-scope.png)